Entropic order parameters and topological holography

 \acknowledgments

 H.-C.Z. acknowledges support by an appointment to the Young Scientist Training (YST) Program at Asia Pacific Center for Theoretical Physics (APCTP) through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government, and support by the Korean Local Governments - Gyeongsangbuk-do Province and Pohang City.
 G.S. acknowledges financial support from the Spanish MINECO grant PID2021-127726NB-I00, and PID2024-161474NB-I00 (MCIU/AEI/FEDER, UE), and from QUITEMAD-CM TEC-2024/COM-84.
+H.-C.Z. and G.S. also acknowledge support from the Grant IFT Centro de Excelencia Severo Ochoa CEX2020-001007-S funded by MCIN/AEI/10.13039/501100011033, and from the CSIC Research Platform on Quantum Technologies PTI-001 and the QUANTUM ENIA project Quantum Spain funded through the RTRP-Next Generation program under the framework of the Digital Spain 2026 Agenda.
 J.M.-V. thanks the financial support of Spanish MINECO grant PID2024-155685NB-C22 and Fundaci\'on S\'eneca de la Regi\'on de Murcia FSRM/10.13039/100007801 (22581/PI/24).
-We also acknowledge support from the Grant IFT Centro de Excelencia Severo Ochoa CEX2020-001007-S funded by MCIN/AEI/10.13039/501100011033, and from the CSIC Research Platform on Quantum Technologies PTI-001 and the QUANTUM ENIA project Quantum Spain funded through the RTRP-Next Generation program under the framework of the Digital Spain 2026 Agenda.